rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 ## Spatial Analysis (ArcGIS)

-The spatial analysis explores the geographic distribution of Capital Bikeshare ridership across Washington D.C. to identify spatial patterns across different membership types, times of day, and days of the week.
-The analysis is visualized through heatmaps generated in ArcGIS, where yellow dots indicate the highest demand stations by trip count.
+The spatial analysis explores the geographic distribution of Capital Bikeshare ridership across Washington, D.C., to identify spatial patterns across different membership types, times of day, and days of the week.
+The analysis is visualized through heatmaps generated in ArcGIS, where yellow dots indicate the highest-demand stations by trip count.

 All spatial visualizations were completed using ArcGIS Online, with aggregated station-level data including latitude and longitude coordinates imported from the EDA dataset.
-Multiple layers were added to each map to provide geographic context, including metro lines, metro stations, and the Washington D.C. administrative boundary.
+Multiple layers were added to each map to provide geographic context, including Metro lines, Metro stations, and the Washington, D.C. administrative boundary.

 **Member vs. Casual**